loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   I'd really like to explore what we could do if we had a flexible system where we can easily define new syntax—both to

-    *   produce more formulaic / terser domain-specific languages (DSLs), and
+    *   define more eloquent idioms that approach natural language, and to

-    *   more eloquent idioms that approach natural language.
+    *   define more formulaic / terser idioms.

 ############################################################################################################